qmzheng09work/qmzheng09work.github.io/_pages/about.md

 🎨Vincent Van Gogh: I often think that the night is even more alive and richly colored than the day
 🗺️Qiming: So do I

-### I am looking for 1 Research Assistant (or Visiting PhD) and 1 Postdoc Fellow working on one of the following topics: Nighttime light remote sensing, Urban sustainability, and Nature-based Climate Solutions.
+### I am looking for 1 Postdoc and 1 Visiting PhD student working on one of the following topics: Nighttime light remote sensing, Urban sustainability, and Nature-based Climate Solutions.
 [Details](https://qmzheng09work.github.io/opportunities/).

 ## Welcome to my homepage ##